-function rather than Local Group data.
+The top panel of Fig. 17 shows results for our preferred model which assumes the Okamoto et al. (2008) prescriptions when estimating the effects of reionization.
+The predicted satellite abundance is consistent with observation all the way from bright LMC/M33-like systems down to $M_V \sim -11$, even though model parameters were set to match the general galaxy stellar mass function rather than Local Group data.
 For fainter systems, the observational estimates are close to the lower 10% point of the predicted counts, but, as just noted, the Koposov estimate has a substantial intrinsic uncertainty.
-In addition the classical satellite count may well have missed a small number of systems behind the Galactic Plane.
+In addition the classical satellite count may well have missed a one or two systems behind the Galactic Plane.
 As the middle panel shows, if we substitute the Gnedin (2000) parameters used by DLB07 for those of Okamoto et al. (2008), the predicted number of faint galaxies is reduced, and the match to the observational estimates is almost perfect.
+However, Okamoto et al. (2008) and Hoeft et al. (2006) argue that the simulations of Gnedin (2000) substantially overestimated the extent to which an ionizing background suppresses the accretion of gas onto small haloes.
 If, on the other hand, we neglect the effects of reionization altogether, the bottom panel shows the disagreement with the observational data to worsen only at the faintest magnitudes.
 The median count of satellites with $M_V < -5$ is predicted to be about four times the Koposov estimate, but brighter than $M_V \sim -10$, the abundances are almost unchanged from our preferred model.
 Thus, if Okamoto et al. (2008) are right, reionization has a significant effect only on the very faintest galaxies.
+This is consistent with results of previous work (Bullock et al. 2000; Somerville 2002; Benson et al. 2003; Gnedin & Kravtsov 2006; Okamoto et al. 2010)

 We explore this point further in Fig. 18, which shows how reionization modelling affects the low-mass end of the overall stellar mass function.
 We plot the factor by which the galaxy abundance in the MS-II is changed as a function of stellar mass if our preferred model, which uses the Okamoto et al. (2008) reionization parameters, is altered to use those of Gnedin (2000), as in DLB07 (green line), or to neglect the effects of reionization altogether (red line).
 In our preferred model, reionization affects the abundance of galaxies noticeably only below about $10^7 M{\odot}$.
-The stronger effects implied by the Gnedin (2000) recipe, reduce the abundance by about 20% already at $10^8 M{\odot}$, but remain small for more
+The stronger effects implied by the Gnedin (2000) recipe, reduce the abundance by about 20% already at $10^8 M{\odot}$, but remain small for more massive systems.
+Thus we conclude that reionization has very little effect on galaxies similar to the brighter Local Group dwarfs, but may significantly affect the abundance of the fainter dwarf spheroidals.